Daniel-Carpenter/Coding-Resources/SQL/README.md

-### View Rows Where Age Is Greater Than Or Equal To 23
+### View Rows Where Age is Greater Than OR Equal To 23

 ```sql